auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

 ![SPA Login](/media/articles/api-auth/tutorials/represent-multiple-apis/lock.png)

 Next, Auth0 authenticates the user.
-If this is the first time the user goes through this flow, they will be asked to consent to the scopes that are given to the Client.
+If this is the first time the user goes through this flow, they will be asked to consent to the scopes that are given to the Application.
 In this case, the user's asked to consent to the app reading their contacts and calendar.

 ![Consent Screen](/media/articles/api-auth/tutorials/represent-multiple-apis/consent-screen.png)